appdets/owl/README.md

 -----

-# Get your Keys!
+# Early Bird Access!
-This is on beta mode, so you have to apply for keys before you start.
+This is on beta mode, so you have to apply for access before you start.

 Please send a request mail to `jafrandev@gmail.com` with your proper explanation, like what and why you would like to use Owl for your purpose?